sharmashubham23/text-recognition/README.md

 # GET TEXT

+## Give Below Is Video Demo Of Project
+[![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/BDHQab8-SoQ/0.jpg)](https://www.youtube.com/watch?v=BDHQab8-SoQ)
 ## It Is A Simple Program To Extract Text From Image.
 Text Can Be Hand Written Or Typed.

-[![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/BDHQab8-SoQ/0.jpg)](https://www.youtube.com/watch?v=BDHQab8-SoQ)

 Get Text is a simple cloud-enabled and mobile-ready program built using azure cognitive services i.e. Computer vision and Speech service.

 - Computer Visison is used for extracting text from images.